-Note that Alternate Serial Port B, which uses PD4 and PD5, is used together with the clock on PB0 for the serial flash on the RCM5750/RCM5760.
-If you wish to use the regular Serial Port B I/O pins (PC4 and PC5) as serial I/O pins with the RCM5750/RCM5760, your application must manage its sharing of Serial Port B so as to avoid any conflicts with using the onboard serial flash.
+Note that Alternate Serial Port B, which uses PD4 and PD5, is used together with the clock on PB0 for the serial flash on the RCM5750/RCM5760 and RCM6700 family.
+If you wish to use the regular Serial Port B I/O pins (PC4 and PC5) as serial I/O pins with the RCM5750/RCM5760 or RCM6700 family, your application must manage its sharing of Serial Port B so as to avoid any conflicts with using the onboard serial flash.